 Licensing In-Store Music

-Hearing any piece of copyrighted music in public – whether at a coffee shop, retail store, or in an elevator – means that whoever is playing the music should have purchased the appropriate license from a PRO, like ASCAP, BMI, or SESAC.
+Hearing any piece of copyrighted music in public – whether at a coffee shop, retail store, or in an elevator – means that whoever is playing the music should have the appropriate licenses from a PRO, like ASCAP, BMI, or SESAC.

-Since copyright laws differ in neighboring countries, Canadian musicians and labels will do business with SOCAN (Society of Composers, Authors and Music Publishers of Canada), and a license application to SOCAN will be subject to relevant Canadian-American legal agreements.
+Since copyright laws differ in neighboring countries, Canadian musicians and labels may need to engage with a PRO like SOCAN (Society of Composers, Authors and Music Publishers of Canada) and secure a license application to SOCAN, which will be subject to relevant Canadian-American legal agreements.

 What Businesses Need Music Licenses?